emmatrowell8/Dissertation/README.md

 All data used is accessible from the 'Data' folder, with full references in the final report.
 Datasets have been divided into their respective indicators and zipped.
-The boundaries file was too large to upload, so please access that via the link below:
+The boundaries file was too large to upload to GitHub, so please access that via the link below:

 https://liveuclac-my.sharepoint.com/:f:/g/personal/ucfaevt_ucl_ac_uk/EirQStLrTCVMqauNjiAeFlUBEOE1KYwtQmhJpz0N27iOoA?e=lh7ZGU